xsxso/books/README.md

 - Installed Angular CLi @ c:\ via npm install -g @angular/cli ran at the command line level.

 - Opened command prompt, CD'd to C:\Program Files\MongoDB\Server\4.0\bin and ran mongod.
-Left it running in the background.
-Can also do it from any place in the OS given thatg it's in the global variables.
+Left it running in the background. (*Can also do it from any place in the OS given that it's in the global variables.*)

 - Opened another command prompt, CD'd to C:\Program Files\MongoDB\Server\4.0\bin and ran mongo.
 Can now play with Mongo commands.

-- Ran nodemon index @ C:\Users\elis\Desktop\shoppingProject\server\01_controllers>nodemon index
+- Ran nodemon using C:\Users\elis\Desktop\shoppingProject\server\01_controllers>nodemon index.js

+Once nodemon is running I cannot also run the server, it's either this or that, as they both use port 6000.

 - Played with Mongo commands: